Skip to content

 • Each resident team has a dedicated medical assistant to ensure patient continuity.
 Residents will spend an increasing number of half days per week in the FMC as they progress from first year (average 1-3 half days per week) to third year (average 3-5 half days per week).

-• R3s will have the unique opportunity to transition from resident learner to clinical teacher and leader through our Ambulatory Care Chief Curriculum.
+• R3s will have the unique opportunity to transition from resident learner to clinical teacher and leader through our Personal and Professional Development Curriculum.
 This curriculum includes leadership training in practice management and team facilitation, and guidance in developing a quality or performance improvement project.

 Telephone and video appointments are built into the residents’ continuity clinic schedules from the beginning of the first year.
 Faculty preceptors use split headsets to directly supervise residents during telephone visits until they demonstrate independence and confidence in safely delivering virtual care.